Search

 Boise Urban Garden School

 The Boise Urban Garden School (BUGS) is a specialized, inquiry-based education organization.
 We strive to provide students with unique learning experiences by utilizing an organic garden setting.
-Since our founding, we have been dedicated to providing students with knowledge through “real life” experiences, and each year we are able to serve approximately 6,500 local youth and families through a variety of educational programs.
+Since our founding, we have been dedicated to providing students with knowledge through “real life” experiences, and each year we serve thousands of local youth and families through a variety of educational programs.
 We know that a student who is able to dig in the soil, plant a seed, and watch it grow will be excited to eat the fruits of their labor, and will better understand the science behind a sprouting seed or the process of photosynthesis.

 Open Space